LukasHedegaard/pytorch-benchmark/README.md

     SG --> END([End])
 ```

-In cases where the sample and model don't reside on the same device (e.g. if a GPU is used for inference), we measure timing in three parts: `cpu_to_gpu`, `on_device_inference`, and `gpu_to_cpu`, as well as a sum of the three, `total`.
+Usually, the sample and model don't reside on the same device initially (e.g., a GPU holds the model while the sample is on CPU after being loaded from disk or collected as live data).
+Accordingly, we measure timing in three parts: `cpu_to_gpu`, `on_device_inference`, and `gpu_to_cpu`, as well as a sum of the three, `total`.
+Note that the `model.device()` determines the execution device.
 The inference flow is shown below:

 ```mermaid
 flowchart LR;